 In today’s world, it is common for both parents to work.
-Gone are the days where mom stayed home to raise the kids and tend to the home while dad went out into the world to earn a living for his family.
+Gone are the days when mom stayed home to raise the kids and tend to the home while dad went out into the world to earn a living for his family.
 Some say this is a good thing.
-Women are just as capable of working after all and their ability to contribute to producing income is a net positive for the family.
+Women are just as capable of working after all, and their ability to contribute to producing income is a net positive for the family.

-When your divorce concludes there will be a parenting plan put into place that lays out in detail the possession schedule for both you and your ex-spouse.
+When your divorce concludes, there will be a parenting plan put into place that lays out in detail the possession schedule for both you and your ex-spouse.